 - 2 small cloves garlic (peeled)

-- 2 sprig of dill leaves (or 1 dill flowerhead or 2 teaspoons dried dill leaves)
+- 2 sprigs of dill (or 1 dill flowerhead or 2 teaspoons dried dill leaves)

 - Make a brine by combining the water, vinegar, salt and honey and bringing them to a boil.

 - Pack two clean glass pint jars with the cucumbers (it is not necessary to sterilize the jars for this recipe).
 Add one clove of garlic, one sprig of dill, and a pinch of red pepper flakes to each jar as you pack in the cucumbers.
 Pack the cucumbers (or other vegetables) in tightly - you don't want them to float when you add the brine.

 - Pour the hot brine over the other ingredients.
 The vegetables should be completely immersed in the brine.
 Since these refrigerator pickles will not be canned, it is not necessary to leave head space between the surface of the food and the rims of the jars.

 - Fasten lids and store in the refrigerator for at least twenty-four hours before eating.